 Day 2: Bucharest – Bran – Brasov

 Drive from Bucharest towards the mountains.
 Arrival at Bran Castle.
 The Bran Castle Museum is located on the former border between Transylvania and Walachia.
 Also known as the Dracula Castle, it was built in 1377 to safeguard the trade route between Transylvania and Walachia, enlarged and restored a few times since then.
 This castle is known as the homestead of Vlad Țepeș (Vlad the Impaler) and it’s the most visited attraction in Romania.
 The writer Bram Stoker brought the fame of the Dracula myth in our country at the beginning of the 20th century.
-During our city tour in Brașov we’ll see the market place and the historic monuments of the city.
+During our city tour in Brașov we’ll see the city square and the historic monuments of the city.
 The main attraction is the Black Church, built in the 14th century in the Gothic style.
 Here we’ll also find a large collection of Oriental carpets, which is quite unusual for a Protestant church.
 Dinner and accommodation in Brașov.

 Day 3: Brașov – Voroneț